 faucet says paid but wallet is empty

-Faucet Says Paid but Wallet Is Empty
+Faucet Says Paid but Wallet Is Empty: What to Check

 Set up FaucetPay to collect small crypto rewards